gastdozent91/Masterprojekt-WS15-16-MMI-IoT/README.md

 ### NodeJS

 In `iot-frontend/build/` is an example credentials file `example_aws_config.json`.
-If you need to add aws credentials for using the cloud add a `aws_config.json` file with you credentials.
+If you need to add AWS credentials for using the cloud add a `aws_config.json` file with you credentials.
 If you save them in this file your credentials will not be uploaded to git.

 ### Build WAR